 Jack Be Little Pumpkins are best propagated by seed and replanted in the spring.
-This is an heirloom variety of pumpkin, so their seeds can be stored and replanted without issue.
-Simply harvest a handful of seeds, do your best to remove any pulp from them, and allow to dry in a cool, dark place.
+This is an heirloom variety of pumpkins, so its seeds can be stored and replanted without issue.
+Simply harvest a handful of seeds, do your best to remove any pulp from them, and allow them to dry in a cool, dark place.
 Store in a sealed container over winter and plant again in spring!

 Uses for Jack Be Little Pumpkins

 Jack Be Little Pumpkins are most commonly used as decorations, though they can be used in culinary dishes as well.
 Multiple recipes call for these pumpkins to be used.
 One of my favorite uses for them is as a small candle holder.
 I simply cut out a small opening in the top, remove pulp and seeds, and insert a small candle.
 It’s super cute and fun!
 At the end of the harvest season, I throw these little pumpkins to my chickens for a healthy snack.

 History of Jack Be Little Pumpkins

 Jack Be Little Pumpkins have a relatively brief history, having only been around since the late 1980s.
 They first hit the scene in 1989.
 Pumpkins have been grown in Mexico for a very long time with seeds being found at archaeological sites dating back over 7,000 years.